 But don’t forget - you might have a synch banger here!
 So let’s take a “medium” and “high” look at synchs as previously mentioned.

-And since you’re getting synchronizations - there’s probably some performance royalties, which is the icing on the cake.
+And since you’re getting synchronizations - there’s probably some performance royalties, which is the icing on the cake (this is when your song gets played on the radio).

 I mean, this is a totally legit model on the independent side - just getting some “decent” streams but great synch action.